As an Amazon Associate I earn from qualifying purchases.

 I almost couldn’t decide which project to work on with the beautiful box RIT sent me (including every. single. dye. color. in their line)!
 But then I couldn’t get the idea of dying wood without the yucky, smellyness of wood stain our of my head.
 Plus, we don’t have a way to display our Christmas cards.
 And we need one.
 So there’s that.

 -scrap 1″x2″ board, cut into eight pieces (6″ long, 9″ long, 12″ long, 15″ long, 18″ long, 21″ long, 24″ long, and another 24″ long for the trunk)

 –wooden clothespins (I used twenty two)

 First dye your clothespins.
 Make small batches of dye and soak your clothespins in the dye to make yourself a mini clothespin rainbow (I’ll be honest, I. love. these!
-No clothespin is safe from the RIT dye now that I discovered how fabulous they look dyed).
+No wood is safe from the RIT dye now that I discovered how fabulous it looks dyed).

 Nail the shorter boards to the longest board, in order from shortest (on the top) to longest (on the bottom).

 Paint green dye on the ‘branches’ and brown dye on the ‘trunk.’

 Let everything dry out (the clothespins and the ‘tree’).
 Hot glue the dyed clothes pins onto the ‘tree’ like lights.
 Arrange the top row in a yellow starburst pattern.
 Glue that in place too.